pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

             ├── ForumBundle/
             └── SiteBundle/

 Now comes a simple and recurring question: where should you place the `User` entity?
 Inside the `ForumBundle`?
 Or the `BlogBundle`?
 Shold you create a separate bundle to hold all features related to the user entity, like a `UserBundle`?
 For that problem, people come up with all kinds of solutions.

 I've seen bundles created just with the purpose of holding entities, such as `EntityBundle`.
 I've also seen bundles that are considered to exist on a different layer in comparison to the other ones, so they come up with a `CommonBundle` or a `AppBundle`.
 Still, in my opinion, the problem persists.
 What is the problem again?
 Having to follow a bundle structure for a non-compliant case.
 Should the `User` entity really be inside a bundle?

-And that leads us to the project directory structure.
+And that leads us to the directory structure of the project.

 ## Directory structure